 Stroll the Scioto Mile

 While you can do this year-round, there’s nothing like getting out for a long walk once the weather has finally stabilized after winter and spring.
 This renovated green space along the Scioto River is a fantastic place to take a short or long stroll or jog, no matter the season.
-There are several festivals held on the riverfront throughout the year such as the Dragon Boat Race, Columbus Arts Festival, Pride Festival, Red, White, and Boom, Jazz & Rib Fest, Festival Latino, and more.
+There are several festivals held on the riverfront throughout the year such as the Dragon Boat Race, Columbus Arts Festival, Pride Festival, Red, White, and Boom, Jazz & Rib Fest, Festival Latino, and more (some festivals are cancelled for 2021, but will be back!).
 If you just want to relax, you can sit and watch the fountains at Bicentennial Park, hang out on the patio at Milestone 229 or just sit on the “porch” swings along the river.
 Don’t forget to check it out in December when the Mile is all lit up for the holidays!

 Museums around the city offer discounts and free days throughout the year, so you can explore them all.

 Take in some amazing art for free on Sundays at the Columbus Museum of Art!
 Admission is free all day on Sundays, and there is plenty for everyone at the museum, including space for the little kids to play and explore.